DevExpress-Examples/mvc-dashboard-save-dashboard-state-to-cookies/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T589151)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# ASP.NET MVC Dashboard - How to save a dashboard state to cookies
+# Dashboard for MVC - How to save a dashboard state to cookies

 The sample illustrates how to save the current [dashboard state](https://docs.devexpress.com/Dashboard/119765/web-dashboard/aspnet-mvc-dashboard-extension/manage-dashboard-state) (such as master filter or parameter values) to cookies on the client side and restore this state on the server side: